If your child’s lunch bag is dirty or smelly, here’s how to clean insulated lunch bags and lunchboxes and remove odour.

-If your not quite sure if your lunchbag can tolerate a run through the washing machine you can hand wash the lunchbag.
+If you’re not quite sure if your lunchbag can tolerate a run through the washing machine, you can hand wash it.
 It will only take a few moments.

 Make a paste with baking powder and water, allow to sit over stain for as long as you can, then wipe away.

-If you find the lunchbag has a smell, sprinkle baking soda into the bag (into corners and seams) and sit overnight.
-Shake the baking soda out in the morning and wiped over with a damp cloth.
+If the lunchbag has a smell, the Cojo Eco Lunch Bag Guard Spray will work beautifully to freshen it, or you can sprinkle baking soda into the bag (into corners and seams) and sit overnight.
+Shake the baking soda out in the morning and wipe over with a damp cloth.

 31 QUICK AND EASY LUNCHBOX SNACK IDEAS